Inline Gateway vs Runtime Instrumentation

 Why this is now load-bearing

-The seed-cohort startups in the 2025–2026 funding wave are explicitly architected against each other.
-Runlayer and Helmet pitch the MCP gateway as the only way to get visibility and control over agent communications.
+The seed-cohort startups in the 2025–2026 agentic-AI-security funding wave are explicitly architected against each other.
+Runlayer and Helmet pitch the MCP gateway as the way to get visibility and control over agent communications.
 Capsule pitches runtime instrumentation with the explicit anti-gateway claim that proxies, gateways, SDKs, and browser extensions are not required.
-The investor allocation is roughly 60/40 toward the gateway camp at seed (~7M), but the architectural choice is being decided in production-deployment outcomes through 2026.
+More seed capital has gone to the gateway camp than to the instrumentation camp, but the architectural choice is being decided in production-deployment outcomes through 2026.

 Historical analogues